-Updated on 20th July 2022-

 Collect deposit upon bookingAn advance deposit is used to guarantee a reservation by collecting a portion of the payment in advance while also acting as an additional layer of protection against fraud.
 A good rule of thumb for hotels collecting advance deposits is that it should be equal to one night's stay and deducted from the total amount at checkout.
 If you want to apply this to a higher level of effectiveness, make deposit payment compulsory during peak times of the year.
 If a guest wants to reserve multiple rooms, you should also require a deposit in advance.
 All in all, always collect payment prior to arrival.
 This can ensure the customers show up since they already made payment.
 Make sense right?
 Guests who have made a payment normally will show up.

-You can watch the video below to see how Softinn PMS can help hoteliers in collecting payment automatically.
+You can watch the video below to see how Softinn PMS can help hoteliers in collecting payments automatically.

 Impose a firm cancellation policyInclude a well-structured cancellation policy in your hotel reservation process and clarify it to your guests.
 The policy must be guest-friendly while also protecting the interests of your hotel.
 Make sure that customers are held accountable in the event of a no-show.
 A stricter cancellation policy can benefit both your hotel and your customers.
 It also reduces bogus bookings.